-84. The register of nationally approved TVET College programmes as described in paragraph 36, must be maintained by the DHET.
+84. The register of nationally approved TVET College programmes as described in paragraph 38, must be maintained by the DHET.
 The DHET must ensure that this register is easily accessible to public TVET Colleges, as well as to other stakeholders in the vocational education and training market.

-The Funding [Base] Rate (F[B]R) and the costing of programmes
+The Funding Rate (FR) and the costing of programmes

-- Much of the maintenance of the register of nationally approved TVET College programmes involves updating the estimated costs of delivering the nationally approved TVET programmes.
-During the initial implementation of this policy, substantial work is required to establish an initial set of cost information on nationally approved TVET programmes.
-Thereafter, most work must concentrate on updating costs in line with inflation rates and other incremental cost if applicable that are applicable to the inputs in question, and on the costing of new or revised training programmes. - 86.
-A funding [base] rate (F[B]R) must be maintained and be used as a benchmark for the costing of all other nationally approved TVET programmes.
-[The funding base rate is a rate, expressed in monetary rand terms, indicating the cost of delivering a basic one-year full-time programme.]
-The funding [base] rate is split into the three economic categories of (I) personnel, (2) capital expenditure [infrastructure] and (3) non-personnel non-capital.
+- 85. Much of the maintenance of the register of nationally approved TVET College programmes involves updating the estimated costs of delivering the nationally approved TVET programmes.
+DHET must concentrate on updating costs on nationally approved TVET programmes in line with inflation rates and other incremental cost if applicable that are applicable to the inputs in question, and on the costing of new or revised training programmes. - 86.
+A funding rate (FR) must be maintained and be used as a benchmark for the costing of all other nationally approved TVET programmes.
+The funding rate is split into the three economic categories of (1) personnel, (2) capital expenditure and (3) non-personnel non-capital.
 Capital expenditure will be meant for replacement of office furniture and workshop equipment as well as address emergency maintenance and repairs.
-[The funding base rate should describe the cost of delivering the least costly programme that exists or might exist.
-This means that the base cost effective class size and a minimal requirement for equipment and infrastructure should be assumed.
-Minimum administration and student support overhead costs, as well as industry liaison costs, should moreover be assumed.
-The expected additional cost of providing services for a representative number of special needs students will be separately determined from the standard F[B]R and an additional amount added to the funding [base] rate which will be used to calculate the programme cost for these students at the same time when F[B]R is calculated by DHET.
-The rate must cover annual depreciation in capital stock.
-In other words, the funding base rate should be adequate to build reserves needed for periodic replacement of facilities and equipment.
-It need not cover infrastructure backlogs and infrastructure expansion costs.
-The hypothetical programme must be a useful point of departure from which to gauge the cost of other programmes, which would all be more costly or equally costly.]
-The Department will develop a costing model that will determine the programme costs as per the funding rates.
-These programmes costs and student enrolment will determine college budgets.
+The Department will develop a costing model that will determine the programme costs which are funding rates.
+These programmes costs and student enrolment will determine college budgets. - 87.
+DHET must indicate the costs of all programmes on the register of nationally approved TVET College programmes relative to the funding rate.